 The only point of getting to know a man (with long-term relationship and love in mind) is to date him and see if he has potential for a long-term relationship.
-Don’t fall for this kind of nonsense.
+So, don’t fall for this kind of nonsense.
 No dates means he doesn’t want a relationship.
 No excuses work here.

-And what the heck is a clean friendship? did you want to be his friend?
+What the heck is a clean friendship?
+Did you want to be his friend?
+That’s ridiculous.

 Why Do Men String Women Along With Texting?

-Let’s face it you were both having fun!
+Let’s face it, you were both having fun!
 All that communication provided fertile ground for fantasy.
 Sexting is perfect for creating fantasy.
-A lot of men doing this are married, living with a woman or in a relationship so they do this thinking they aren’t “really” cheating.
-I would disagree with that concept.
+A lot of men doing this are married, living with a woman or in a relationship.
+They do this thinking they aren’t “really” cheating.
+I disagree with that concept.

 When You Ask Directly, Men Will Not Tell You It’s Over

 Even though this guy was up to no good in terms of offering you long-term love, he still doesn’t want to be the bad guy.
-So he withdrew hoping you’d move on.
-And he won’t come out and say go away even when you ask him directly if he’s still interested.
-He doesn’t want to hurt your feelings – he just wanted to use your for his fantasy purpose.
+Instead, he withdrew hoping you’d move on.
+Men don’t come out and tell a woman go away even when you ask directly, “Are you still interested?”
+He didn’t want to hurt your feelings – he just wanted you for his fantasy.
 Of course that’s confusing, but it’s the truth.

 He’s Also Your Fantasy

 This guy gave you a lame excuse about distance.
-Here’s the clincher – the chances are about a million to one that any long-distance guy is serious about meeting you.
-Unfortunately the desire for romance took over here and you got swept up in the fantasy.
+Here’s the clincher – chances are a million to one that any long-distance guy is serious about meeting you.
+Unfortunately your desire for romance took over here and you got swept up in the fantasy.

 A man who is genuinely interested does what it takes to win you over.
 They aren’t too busy or too far away.
 This is why I advise my clients and readers not to bother with long-distance men.
 Hit delete!
 There are a lot of out-of-state men who will try g BECAUSE it’s long distance which is perfect for excuses and fantasy.
 They have no intention of ever meeting you.